About Our School Board

 Public comment is encouraged and welcomed at both planning meetings and regular monthly board meetings.
 The following guidelines will permit meetings to move smoothly and allow sufficient time for all comments to be heard:

 - Public comment will be initiated twice during the Regular Monthly Board Meeting: early in the agenda and at the end of the meeting.
-Please sign up at the door of the Freeze Lobby before the meeting starts if you wish to comment
+Please sign up before the meeting starts if you wish to comment

 - All comments and questions will be addressed to the chair